sylvainhalle/textidote/Readme.md

 example.tex(L15C94-L15C99): Add a space before citation or reference. "things, like a citation\cite{my:paper} .The text"
 ```

-Each line corresponds to a warning, and is parseable by regular expressions easily, e.g., for further processing in another tool.
+Each line corresponds to a warning, and is parseable by regular expressions
-The file is given at the beginning of the line, followed by the position in parentheses.
+easily, e.g., for further processing in another tool.
+The file is given at the
+beginning of the line, followed by the position in parentheses.
+Then, the
-Then, the warning message is given, and the excerpt causing the warning is printed in double quotes ("").
+warning message is given, and the excerpt causing the warning is printed in
-Note, that sometimes it may happen that a position cannot be determined.
+double quotes ("").
+Note, that sometimes it may happen that a position cannot
+be determined.
 In this case, instead of LxxCyy, ? is printed.

+You can disable the use of color in any form of command-line output using the
+`--no-color` switch.

 ### Spelling, grammar and style